sefinek24/Genshin-Impact-ReShade/README.md

 It is recommended that players adjust the settings accordingly to optimize their own experience.

 ### ✋ » Important
-Please note that there is an additional graphics settings option available in the reshade overlay by changing presets.
+Please note that there is an additional graphics settings option available in the ReShade overlay by changing presets.
 You can adjust the presets from very low to very high, which will significantly impact the shadows in the game.

 ### ⚠️ » Warning